 Global Classroom will consist of episodes, with each episode dealing with one current missiological issue defined in The Cape Town Commitment.
-Our first beta episode is available and the second will be published in early 2017.

 Each Classroom episode is based on a series of short video documentaries (totaling about 45 minutes), and is supplemented by discussion guides, activities and assignments, and further reading.
 It is a free resources that can be easily adaptable for your setting.

 How to use Global Classroom?